 Based on the research on the implementation of international and EU rules and standards at national level, policy recommendations could be developed to reflect on how judicial cooperation between the Member States could be strengthened.
+These policy recommendations could also explore among others how to support the reform process within the Union and in the enlargement countries to ensure the rights to an effective remedy and fair trial, and accountability.

-Proposals are encouraged to network with and build on previously funded projects under the Horizon Europe62, Horizon 2020 or other EU programmes, e.g. Citizen, Equality, Rights and Values, and the Internal Security Fund (ISF)63.
+Proposals are encouraged to network with and build on previously funded projects under the Horizon Europe64, Horizon 2020 or other EU programmes, e.g. Citizen, Equality, Rights and Values, and the Internal Security Fund (ISF)65.
 Clustering and cooperation with other selected projects under this topic and other relevant projects are strongly encouraged.

-HORIZON-CL2-2025-01-DEMOCRACY-12: Community of democracy practitioners and researchers
+HORIZON-CL2-2025-01-DEMOCRACY-15: Community of democracy practitioners and researchers

-Call: Culture, Creativity and Inclusive Society - 2025 Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 3.00 and 3.50 million would allow these outcomes to be addressed appropriately.
+Call: Culture, Creativity and Inclusive Society' - 2025 Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 3.00 and 3.50 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 3.50 million.
-Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: If eligible for funding, legal entities established in non-associated third countries may exceptionally participate in this Coordination and support action as a beneficiary or affiliated entity.
+Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: For the outcomes of this topic to be met, applicants must include in their consortia at least two of the following type of entities: public authorities with the capacity to roll out curricula, or institutions in charge of teacher education and training, or education and training institutions.
+For the same reason, the topic also requires the involvement, as member of the consortia selected for funding, of at least one civil society organisation.
+If eligible for funding, legal entities established in non-associated third countries may exceptionally participate in this Coordination and support action as a beneficiary or affiliated entity.
 Procedure The procedure is described in General Annex F. The following exceptions apply: The granting authority can fund a maximum of one project.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
+66 .

-In particular the projects funded under HORIZON-CL2-2024-DEMOCRACY-01-03: What is the long-term impact of rule of law and other European values on socio-economic outcomes.
+64 In particular the projects funded under HORIZON-CL2-2024-DEMOCRACY-01-03: What is the long-term impact of rule of law and other European values on socio-economic outcomes.

-63 Citizens, Equality, Rights and Values Programme - European Commission (europa.eu) and Internal Security Fund - European Commission (europa.eu)
+65 Citizens, Equality, Rights and Values Programme - European Commission (europa.eu) and Internal Security Fund - European Commission (europa.eu)